TheFabione/AxeOS-Fleet-Manager/README.md

 ### Monitoring
 - **Auto-discovery** — scan your subnet to find every device, or add them manually by IP
-- **Live dashboard** — hashrate, best difficulty, and temperature front-and-center on each device card; expand for full details (power, fan, shares, firmware, voltages, uptime, WiFi)
+- **Live device cards** — three view modes (Minimal, Balanced, Detailed) let you choose how much each card shows, from a compact name-and-hashrate strip up to a full readout with a live hashrate sparkline, efficiency (J/TH), power, pool, and share counts
+- **Live logs** — open a real-time log console for any device, streamed over WebSocket, with pause, clear, and smart auto-scroll
+- **Live difficulty** — stream the real per-share difficulty of a device and watch every share land in real time
 - **Fleet overview** — total hashrate, accepted/rejected shares, power draw, average temperature, and best difficulty at a glance
-- **Fleet Hashrate chart** — interactive history with hover tooltips and online/offline device counts
+- **Fleet Hashrate chart** — interactive history with hover tooltips, online/offline counts, and block-found markers
-- **Live Difficulty chart** — a real-time, fluctuating view of the difficulty your devices produce each interval, with gradient fills, highlighted peaks, and a per-device toggle
+- **Uptime monitor** — a persistent status bar that tracks which devices go offline and when they recover, with full timestamped history

+### Block detection
+- **Catch your blocks** — when a device solves a block you get a celebration with confetti and the details, including the **actual difficulty your miner reached** to find it
+- **Block history** — every block is saved behind the navbar trophy, with an unread-style counter and markers on the hashrate chart

 ### Control
 - **Pool Manager** — save unlimited pool profiles per coin; apply to multiple devices in one click with a live progress bar and per-device status icons
+- **Pool import/export** — back up your saved pools to a JSON file and restore them anywhere
 - **Smart URL parsing** — paste `stratum+tcp://host:port` and the host and port are split automatically
 - **Worker suffixes** — device names are appended to your wallet automatically (`wallet.devicename`)
 - **Per-device settings** — fan control, frequency, voltage, and pool configuration